ispeters/async_scope/asyncscope.md

     into the returned _`nest-sender`_) then the increment to the scope's count of outstanding senders that happened on entry to `nest()` is undone with a balancing decrement.
 - If the atomic increment fails then the return value will be an unassociated _`nest-sender`_ and no exceptions are possible.
-In this case, the return value does not store a reference to `this`, the given sender, `s`, is discarded, and the scope's state is left unchanged.
+In this case, the return value does not store a reference to `scope_`, the given sender, `s`, is discarded, and the scope's state is left unchanged.

 An associated _`nest-sender`_ is a kind of RAII handle to the scope; it is responsible for decrementing the scope's